8 Bathroom Cleaning Habits To Enlighten Your 2017

 4. Bath toys

 It's really important to remember to clean your children's bath toys as they can hold stagnant water that can become toxic.
-In an article by more.com, 'During tests Dr. Tierno conducted, bath toys were discovered to harbour faecal contaminants, such as E. coli and streptococcus, as well as staph aureus and other germs and viruses'- these are toys that your children often put in their mouths!
+Bath toys can harbour faecal contaminants, such as E. coli and streptococcus, as well as staph aureus and other germs and viruses - these are toys that your children often put in their mouths!
 Clean your children's bath toys once a fortnight by soaking them in a bowl of hot water and vinegar to eliminate any dirt.
 This is a non-toxic and cheap way to get them sparkling.
 You can also throw them in the dishwasher if it's easier.
 Remember to throw them away if any signs of mould appear visibly.

 5. Shower curtain